Enable PHP 8.4 in Apache on Debian

 Remember to open port 5678 on the machine's firewall if necessary.

-This is (almost*) the entire contents of the site, presented in blog-like form.
-This is all articles and blog posts from newest to oldest
+This is (almost*) the entire contents of the site, all articles and blog posts from newest to oldest, with preview excerpts.

 *Individual movie reviews won't get posted on this page.
 I write too many of them, it would drown everything else out.